wqking/markdownutil/doc/addtoc2md.md

 ## Why anther tool while there are existing tools to add TOC to markdown?

-Because I need some features lacked in other tools
+Because I need some of the features missing from the other tools,

 1. Use `<a>` anchor tag as the TOC target.
 So that the existing markdown-to-HTML converter is happy with the TOC.
-2. Selectively generate TOC for lengthy article with enough headings.
+2. Selectively generate TOC for long articles that contain enough headers.
 I don't want to add `<!--toc->` for every article manually, and I want only longer article has TOC.
+This is how the command option '--min-headings' is useful.